monsoonmaelstrom/book2/book2.md

 “Two days.”

 I nod, and walk away to find Davy.
-A few minutes later, I find him playing cards with Gavin, Peter, and Giorgi.
+A few minutes later, I find him playing cards on the deck with Gavin, Peter, and Giorgi.
+They all look very relaxed and, at least for Davy, I’m about to ruin it.
+I briefly consider delaying telling him the news I’m about to deliver, but quickly dismiss the idea.
+He deserves to know.

 “Familiar scene,” I say by way of greeting.